 Your accommodation is selected for convenience of location, comfort or character, and can range from a business hotel in one city to a family run guesthouse in a smaller town.
 In more remote areas, accommodation may be of a lower standard and may not have all western amenities.
-Please note double bed requests can be made at the time of booking but cannot be guaranteed.
+In the Fuji area, hotels tend to be more traditional in style and culture.
+In this area, you may be asked to take your shoes off at the door and store them in a secure locker - this is very traditional Japanese culture.
+Please note, double bed requests can be made at time of booking but cannot be guaranteed.